Andrew Morris Builds Towards the Future through Pathways and Partnerships

-Morris was born in Cheshire, England, in 1985.
+Morris was born in Yorkshire, England, in 1985.
 His father David was a minister and civil and structural engineer while his mother Fiona is a nurse.
 The family later moved to Melbourne, Australia, where Morris graduated from high school in 2004 in and after attending the highly acclaimed Monash University graduated with bachelor’s degrees in history and political science in 2007.
 While attending the university, Morris was a very active member of the prestigious Monash Association of Debaters, a club with an international reputation.

 Morris’s wife Elizabeth Buchanan is a native Texan from Waxahachie who he began a pen pal correspondence with in 2005.
 He met Elizabeth for the first time in person in Texas when his attendance of the World University Debating Championships (WUDCs) in Vancouver in 2006 presented him with the opportunity to do so.